AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_ML_Dynamic_Threshold.md

 ## Overview
 🔍 This update introduces a dynamic ML threshold mechanism inside the CEPA framework.
-🔍 **AVG does not replace AdBuster ML** — it only provides a stable long‑term baseline for threshold calculation.
+🔍 **AVG does not replace AdBuster PRO** — it only provides a stable long‑term baseline for threshold calculation.

 🔢 **ML Threshold = AVG − 2**

 🔍 **AVG** is a smoothed ~20‑minute acoustic baseline.
-🔍 It keeps the ML threshold stable and predictable, while **AdBuster ML continues to detect ads, spikes and anomalies using the trained model (`ad_detector.pkl`).**
+🔍 It keeps the ML threshold stable and predictable, while **AdBuster PRO continues to detect ads, spikes and anomalies using the trained model (`ad_detector.pkl`).**

 ---